OIG Enforcement Actions: What Health Care Providers Need to Know

 The seriousness of OIG information requests, investigations, and enforcement actions cannot be understated.
 These are complex and comprehensive proceedings that can have disastrous results on providers, including both entities and individuals.
 For these reasons, seeking experienced legal counsel is essential after hearing from the OIG about potential waste, fraud, or abuse inquiries.

-At Hendershot, Cannon & Hisey, P.C., our Houston-based health care and medical law team have experience representing health care providers throughout Texas and beyond in matters involving health care fraud investigations and the OIG.
+At Hendershot, Cowart & Hisey, P.C., our Houston-based health care and medical law team have experience representing health care providers throughout Texas and beyond in matters involving health care fraud investigations and the OIG.
 Our approach is based on the immediacy and diligence these cases demand, as well as the step-by-step guidance, negotiation, and pursuit of resolution our clients need.

 To discuss a potential case with a Texas health care attorney, call (713) 909-7323 or contact us online.